2003 Mosconi Cup

 The 2003 Mosconi Cup, the tenth edition of the annual nine-ball pool competition between teams representing Europe and the United States, took place 18–21 December 2003 at the MGM Grand in Las Vegas, Nevada.
-This was the first time, that the competition was held outside England and that there were non-playing captains.
+This was the first time that the competition was held outside England and that there were non-playing captains.

 Team USA won the Mosconi Cup by defeating Team Europe 11–9.

+Team Europe's Mika Immonen (Finland) was declared the most valued player.